We love our Gentle, Sweet Honey Bees!

 This recipe was slightly ‘adjusted’ from Jess Pryles excellent Honey-Bourbon Recipe at https://jesspryles.com/recipe/honey-bourbon-glazed-steak-tips/ Enjoy!

-Salmon is always wonderful with the addition of a honey glaze.
-Wildflower Honey brings its special floral flavoring to accent to salmon.
+Salmon is always wonderful with the addition of our Bourbon Barrel-Aged Honey glaze.
+The Bourbon Barrel-Aged Honey brings its special sweet and smoky flavor accent to salmon.

 · 1/4 c. soy sauce